OpenHotsData/DataAnalysis/data_statistics.md

         - Games won
     - Calculated
         - Popularity
-        - Win rate -> Should be calculated as follows: If the hero is played 1000 times in the period, and when taking talent X, 500 games resulted in a win, the win% is 50% for that talent.
-Do independently for every talent
+        - Win rate -> Should be calculated as follows: If the talent is picked 1000 times in the calculation period and 500 of those games resulted in a win, the win% is 50% for that talent/build.
+Do independently for every talent.
         - Standard set of averages per game for this talent / build
     - Historicized
       - All data